butterngo/CSharpJWT/README.md

 **Remind**: Make sure your machine was installed [dotnet sql-cache](https://www.nuget.org/packages/dotnet-sql-cache/).
 3. Open terminal or command line and execute [update-database](https://docs.microsoft.com/en-us/ef/ef6/modeling/code-first/workflows/new-database)
 # Note:
-If you want to get more understanding about that, please access to website [c-sharp.vn](https://www.c-sharp.vn/).
+If you want to get more understanding about that, you can access  the website [c-sharp.vn](https://www.c-sharp.vn/).